garcia/simfile/docs/source/timing-note-data.rst

     like :code:`sorted()`, :code:`list.sort()`, and the :code:`bisect` module.

-To insert note data back into a chart, convert it to a string and assign it to the chart's :attr:`.notes` attribute.
-In this example, we mirror the notes' columns in Springtime's first chart and update the simfile object in memory:
+To insert note data back into a chart, convert it to a string and assign it to the chart's :attr:`~.BaseChart.notes` attribute.
+In this example, we mirror the notes' columns in Springtime's first chart and update the simfile object:

 .. doctest::